Dashro/Playground/README2.md

-Some other file to create non conflicting changes
+Some other file to create non conflicting changes.
+Added some line.